 Well, obviously, you can’t get younger, but maybe healthier?

-This could be a perfect time start eating healthier and getting off the couch together!
+This could be a perfect time to start eating healthier and getting off the couch together!

 If you are underweight enough to have irregular menstruation, try to increase in weight.
 Add more carbohydrates to your diet.

-If either of you smoke, then stop immediately.
-Smoking has a long term negative effect on the chances of getting pregnant.
+If either of you smokes, then stop immediately.
+Smoking has a long-term negative effect on the chances of getting pregnant.

 Also read our tips for getting pregnant here.

-This useful video will discuss how your age truly affects your changes of getting, what health issues to address, when to make love and other similar issues.
+This useful video will discuss how your age truly affects your chances of getting pregnant, what health issues to address when to make love and other similar issues.

 Fertility Book Tips